Sparse Convolutions¶

 Algorithm Selection¶

-# Forward algorithm (default: auto)
+# AB gather-scatter algorithm for forward and dgrad (default: auto)

 export WARPCONVNET_FWD_ALGO_MODE=auto

-# Backward algorithm (default: auto)
+# AtB gather-gather algorithm for wgrad (default: auto)

 export WARPCONVNET_BWD_ALGO_MODE=auto